 Teresa is a US Coast Guard licensed captain, writer, and educator.
 I’ll spare you her full educational credentials, but she has pursued studies in both the environment and creative fields.

 She’s an outdoor and sailing enthusiast and a multi-faceted educator who has taught for programs such as Outward Bound that focus on personal development, leadership, and stewardship of the environment.
 She has also worked aboard a variety of sailboats from dinghies to schooners since the age of 18 as an educator, delivery crew, and charter-boat captain.

 For two years she sailed solo and lived aboard a 27 foot Nor’sea named Daphne with her cat Dory for company.
 The video I mentioned above was made during that time.

 Teresa is a freelance writer with publications in a number of magazines.
-She’s also the co-founder of Happy As A Clam Studios, a production company. she’s working on a forthcoming sailing film project.
+She’s also the co-founder of Happy As A Clam Studios, a production company.
+At the time of this writing she was working on a sailing film project.
 She lives aboard a Bristol Channel Cutter 28 with her husband.
 You can view a more complete bio here.

 Teresa’s a bright, passionate, multi-talented young woman, and it’s evident that she loves sailing and teaching.
 It was my pleasure to have her as a guest on DestinySurvival Radio.

 About Sailing and Prepping